bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lob.md

 ![Lob.jpg](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/Lob.jpg?raw=true)

 **Martin Löb**was a German mathematician who worked in in England after World War II.
 He specialised in mathematical logic.

 ### Mathematical Profile (Excerpt):
-1. His pioneering research on lattice theory, proving a theorem on Noether–Lefschetz normal forms.
+* It seems an unlikely palace for Löb to be able to study mathematics and logic at an advanced level, but one must remember that professional mathematicians were also interned in the camp and were keen to teach.
-2. His discovery of the famous Löb's theorem.
+* The British government decided that its policy on internments was wrong in 1943 and this allowed Löb to return from Australia to England.
-3. His influential paper on the cardinality of sets, which gained him membership in the Academy of Sciences.
+* Löb applied for the position and was appointed to the post.
-4. His collaboration with David Hilbert on the axiomatization of mathematics.
+* Löb was appointed as an assistant lecturer at Leeds University in 1951.
-5. His study on the arithmetization of analysis which led to a collection of important lemmas, theorems and results.
+* At Leeds Löb established the Leeds Logic Group, one of three international centres for Mathematical Logic in Britain.
-6. His research on probabilistic methods in algebraic geometry, which yielded a series of results that are collectively known as the "Löb-Lascar inequalities".
+* Examples of papers by Löb in the Journal of Symbolic Logic in the 1950s are Concatenation as basis for a complete system of arithmetic (1953), Solution of a problem of Leon Henkin  (1955), and Formal systems of constructive mathematics (1956).
-7. His work on the theory of orders, where he studied the properties of finite abelian groups and obtained results on the structure of these groups.
+* It is the second of these papers which is the most famous and contains what is now known as Löb's theorem.
-8. His resolution of a problem presented by Max Dehn on the geometry of surfaces.
+* It is this question which Löb answered in his 1955 paper, showing that "This statement is provable in TTT" is indeed provable in TTT.
-9. His collaboration with Paul J. Cohen on the subject of undecidability in mathematics.
+* Löb's theorem is in some sense gives rise to a paradox called Löb's paradox.
-10. His seminal work on the theory of algorithms, wherein he proved the 'Löb's Theorem' which states that any finite algorithm can be simulated by a Turing machine.
+* Löb valued his students highly and was concerned as much for their welfare as their academic progress.

 Born 31 March 1921, Berlin, Germany.
 Died 21 August 2006, Annen, Netherlands.